Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md

 ## Permanent

 These are `integration` (`int`) and `production` (`prod`) environments and live continuously i.e. not destroyed.
-They also use fixed domain names like *int.always-on.app*.
+They also use fixed domain names like *int.mission-critical.app*.
 In a real-world scenario, customers would probably also add a `staging` (or "pre-prod") environment.
 This would be used to deploy and validate `release/*` branches with the same update process as in `prod` (i.e. blue/green deployment).
 Azure Mission-Critical does not have a staging environment simply for cost reasons.

 ### Integration (int)